-The houses are inward looking and organized in groups.
-The patio (well of cool air and freshness) is used as a cool air storage for the house.
-It acts as a thermal regulator.
+The houses are organized in groups and inward looking.
+The patio (well of cool air or freshness) is used as a cool air storage for the house.
+It acts as thermal regulator.
 The house is in fact organized around it according to a certain number of multipurpose spaces.